Bio

 Artist Statement

-In my work, I question the relations between what we see and what we, either consciously or not, remember, and I propose the idea that the camera can function as a simulator of our own cognitive system.
-Through my photographic series, I try to bring forth the sensation of nostalgia with images that evoke emotional memories and states.
+In my photographic work, I question the relations between what we see and what we, either consciously or not, remember, and I propose the idea that the camera can function as a simulator of our own cognitive system.
+Through my series, I try to bring forth the sensation of nostalgia with images that evoke emotional memories and states.
 With the use of lights, movements, colors and blurs I try to capture our impressions of present and past moments.

 My biggest influences come from great minds in the field of philosophy, such as René Descartes, as well as filmmakers like Abbas Kiarostami and Jean-Luc Godard.